Chassis Number: 421/200/193

 The car is offered for sale in exemplary condition in its original colour scheme, with matching number integrity and a service history that reflects the cherished nature of the car.
 The engine was rebuilt in 2011 by Stanton Motorsports.
 When 193 returned to the UK it was showing only 24,000 miles and today is only showing less than 42,000 from new.

 Chassis 193 is offered in exceptional restored condition.
-A new owner might consider entering it into one of the prestigious concours events but should also be aware that a Frazer Nash Le Mans Replica is the most eligible of historic cars and can compete in the Mille Miglia, Monaco, Le Mans, Goodwood, Tour Auto, Woodcote Trophy, Gentleman Drivers, VSCC and any number of other events.
+A new owner might consider entering it into one of the prestigious concours events but should also be aware that a Frazer Nash Le Mans Replica is the most eligible of historic competition cars and can compete in the Mille Miglia, Monaco, Le Mans, Goodwood, Tour Auto, Woodcote Trophy, Gentleman Drivers, VSCC and any number of other events.